-We pick up this week having finished the Liturgy of the Word, and are now starting the Liturgy of the Eucharist.
-The first event of this section is the Great Entrance, where the priest places the Holy Gifts upon the altar to begin the sacrifice of the Eucharist.
+The first event of the Liturgy of the Eucharist is the Great Entrance.
+In this Entrance the priest places the Holy Gifts upon the altar to begin the sacrifice of the Eucharist.
 We'll examine what is occurring in the Great Entrance and how it prepares us to receive Christ in Holy Eucharist.